libta-io/libta-io.github.io/_posts/2022-06-29-change-dns-kali-linux.md

 ### Modifying resolvconf base and resolv.conf file with new servers

-- You can see that it is still pointing to my router gateway address.
-First we need to make changes in resolvconf base file and then we will modify network interfaces file
+- First we need to make changes in resolvconf base file and then we will modify network interfaces file
 ```text
 libta@kali:~# sudo nano /etc/resolvconf/resolv.conf.d/base
 ```